shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/multi-buyer-deals-api-setup.md

 ### Buyer seats

 The `buyer_seats` object is used in multi-buyer deals.
 Deals with seats can be set up using the `buyer_seats` object via the API.

-- When setting up a new deal via the API, use the `buyer_seats` object.
-- When a new deal is set up via the API, the API will be populated with the `buyer_seats` object.
+When setting up a new deal via the API, use the `buyer_seats` object, and the API will be populated with this object.

 Use the Microsoft Invest buyer's member ID in the `code` and `bidder_id=2` field.
 New deals with external DSP's can also be set up with buyer seat IDs.
 You can check which external DSPs are using buyer seat IDs [here](https://monetize.xandr.com/docs/external-dsps-using-buyer-seat-ids) (login required).